Swim bladder disease

 - Poor water quality

-My water quality appears to be fine, but I’m going to do some water changes just to be extra cautious.
+My water quality appears fine, but I’m going to do some water changes just to be extra cautious.
 I don’t believe there were any rapidly changing water parameters–and there were no major changes to the tank recently, so in my case, I’m narrowing the possibilities down to Trauma or infection.
-It’s hard for me to assess whether trauma was the primary cause.
-My clownfish tend to squabble a bit, but I didn’t observe any out-of-the-ordinary fighting before I noticed my sick fish, but there is certainly a lot of fighting now.
-The male routinely swims up, shudders and takes a nip at a fin or tail.
+It’s hard for me to assess whether the trauma was the primary cause.
+My clownfish tend to squabble a bit, but I didn’t observe any out-of-the-ordinary fighting before noticing my sick fish, but there is certainly a lot of fighting now.
+The male routinely swims up, shudders, and takes a nip at a fin or tail.

 Since swim bladder disease isn’t caused by just one thing, the first step in treating swim bladder disease is diagnosing what you think the primary cause is.

 To treat a sick fish, be sure to remove it from the display tank and treat it in the quarantine/hospital tank.
 That will allow the fish to recover without being harassed by the other fish and enable you to medicate in a smaller, controlled environment.

 If the fish is suffering from trauma, a little rest in relaxation in a hospital tank may be all that is needed.

 - Treat a bacterial infection with an antibiotic.

 - Treat parasites with copper or medication specifically labeled to kill parasites.

 - For rapidly changing water conditions, identify the problem causing the changes, and eliminate it.
 Heat water before doing water changes, replace faulty heaters or equipment, fix the problem, and do a water change.

 - The cure for poor water quality is water changes.
 Bacterial and Parasitic infections can be treated with aquarium pharmaceuticals (antibiotics for bacterial infections and an anti-parasitic agent for a parasitic infection).